-Project activities related to the Middletown Housing Site may result in impacts to a small number of valley oaks.
-As discussed under Impact 3.4-2 and MM 3.4-16, valley oaks would be avoided when possible, and an Oak Mitigation Plan has been prepared for the Project in compliance with local policies and ordinances.
-Impacts on the Middletown Housing Site would not result in a significant loss of oak woodland at the County level as described in County Code but could constitute a significant portion of oak woodland on the Middletown Housing Site, should full avoidance be impractical.
-Therefore, MM 3.4-16 would require maximum avoidance of those valley oaks present on the Middletown Housing Site with compensatory plantings, as necessary.
-Impacts would be less than significant with mitigation, MM 3.4-16.
+Proposed Project activities related to the Middletown Housing Site may result in impact to a small number of valley oaks.
+As discussed under Impact 3.4-2 and Mitigation Measure 3.4-16, valley oaks would be avoided when possible, and an Oak Mitigation Plan has been prepared for the Proposed Project in compliance with local policies and ordinances.
+Impacts on the Middletown Housing Site would not result in a significant loss of oak woodland at the County level as described in County Code, but could constitute a significant portion of oak woodland on the Middletown Housing Site, should full avoidance be impractical.

+Therefore, Mitigation Measure 3.4-16 would require maximum avoidance of those valley oaks present on the Middletown Housing Site with compensatory plantings as necessary.
+There would be a less-than-significant impact with the incorporation of Mitigation Measure 3.4-16.

-In summary, the Project, including Phase 1, future phases, Off-Site Workforce Housing, and Off-Site Infrastructure Improvements, would not result in combined impacts to local policies and ordinances that would exceed the levels of impacts analyzed above.
+In summary, the Proposed Project, including Phase 1, future phases, Off-Site Workforce Housing, and Off-Site Infrastructure Improvements, would not result in combined impacts to local policies and ordinances that would exceed the levels of impacts analyzed above.
 Construction and operation of the Off-Site Infrastructure Improvement Areas would not result in impacts to local policies and ordinances protecting biological resources.
 Construction of the Middletown Housing Site may result in removal of fewer than ten valley oak trees.
-However, this would not significantly impact oak woodland canopy cover at the County level and would be offset through the Oak Mitigation Plan described in MM 3.4-16.
+However, this would not significantly impact oak woodland canopy cover at the County level and would be offset through the Oak Mitigation Plan described in Mitigation Measure 3.4-16.
 These potential impacts are extremely low and would therefore not significantly contribute to additional impacts to oaks that may occur through construction of Phase 1 and Future Phases on the Guenoc Valley Site.
-No other local policies or ordinances protecting biological resources would be impacted by the Project.
-Therefore, with mitigation presented above, the combined impact of the Project on local policies and ordinances is less than significant with mitigation.
+No other local policies or ordinances protecting biological resources would be impacted by the Proposed Project.
+Therefore, with mitigation presented above, the combined impact of the Proposed Project on local policies and ordinances is less-than-significant.

-As stated above, additional analysis of the contributing impacts of Future Phases on the Guenoc Valley Site would be required under MM 3.4-14 to confirm that mitigation measures presented above would be sufficient to reduce impacts to a less-than-significant level.
-Therefore, no additional mitigation measures are necessary as it relates to the combined Project impacts on local policies and ordinances.
+As stated above, additional analysis of the contributing impacts of Future Phases on the Guenoc Valley Site would be required under Mitigation Measure 3.4-14 to confirm that mitigation measures presented above would be sufficient to reduce impacts to a less-than-significant level.
+Therefore, no additional mitigation measures are necessary as it relates to the combined Proposed Project impacts on local policies and ordinances.

-Impact 3.4-6 Conflict With The Provisions of an Adopted Habitat Conservation Plan, Natural Community Conservation Plan, or Other Approved Local, Regional, or State Habitat Conservation Plan.

-Implementation of the Phase 1 and Future Phases of the Project have potential to impact the Open Space Preservation Areas and the oak preservation areas.
-These areas are considered part of a local conservation plan as these areas were designated during the 2009 FEIR process.
-Conflict with these existing plans would be a significant impact (2020 Final EIR, Volume II, p.
-3.4-80; March 2025 Draft PREIR, p.
-166).
+3.4-6 Conflict With The Provisions of an Adopted Habitat Conservation Plan, Natural Community Conservation Plan, or Other Approved Local, Regional, or State Habitat Conservation Plan.
+Implementation of the Phase 1 and Future Phases of the Proposed Project have potential to impact the Open Space Preservation Areas and the oak preservation areas.
+(Final EIR, Volume II, p.
+3.4-79)